NiklasOberli/flashcard/docs/testing.md

 .\test-auth.ps1
 ```

-This will run all authentication tests and show you exactly what passed or failed.
+This runs all authentication tests and displays results.

 **Expected output:**
 ```